 What to do?
 If you’re concerned about humidity fluctuations, you can install either a humidifier or a dehumidifier.

-Since light, especially wavelengths like UV, breaks down the complex molecules that contribute to a wine’s desirable flavors, it shouldn’t be exposed to excessive amounts of light.
-Most wines have built-in protection against the light, with darker colored glass bottles.
+Since Since light, especially wavelengths like UV, breaks down the complex molecules that contribute to a wine’s desirable flavours, it shouldn’t be exposed to excessive amounts of light.
+Most wines have built-in protection against the light, with darker coloured glass bottles.